-Someone else doesn’t have to be brought down just so that this so-called confident person can show others that they are confident.
+Someone else doesn’t have to be brought down so that this so-called confident person shows others that they are confident.

 Real confidence doesn’t require that anyone else suffers in order to make the person who is trying to show that he is confident look that way.

 This is what confidence is.